 Permits and Regulations

 Differences between Renovation and Remodeling: The requirements for permits and regulations often differ between renovation and remodeling.
 Renovation projects, especially cosmetic ones, may not always require permits unless they involve significant electrical or plumbing changes.
-Due to their structural nature, remediation projects typically require more extensive permitting, including building, electrical, and sometimes zoning permits, to ensure that the changes comply with local codes and safety standards.
+Due to their structural nature, remediation projects typically require more extensive permitting, including building, electrical, and sometimes zoning permits, to make sure that the changes comply with local codes and safety standards.

 Safety Concerns